messDiv/MESS/docs/tutorial_api.rst

 -----------------------------------------

-Like the CLI, the MESS API can make use of all the cores you can throw at it thanks to integration with the very nice :ref:`IPyparallel library <https://ipyparallel.readthedocs.io/>`.
+Like the CLI, the MESS API can make use of all the cores you can throw at it thanks to integration with the very nice `IPyparallel library <https://ipyparallel.readthedocs.io/>`_.
 To take a moment to :ref:`launch an ipcluster instance <mess_parallelization>`.

 Now we assume you have an ``ipyclient`` object initialized in your notebook.